|Dates||January 2-18, 2014|

 Led by Rick Davis, Professor of Theater at George Mason University, this study abroad program has been one of CGE's most popular for nine years running!
 Besides being open to non-Mason students, this program is open to members of the general public who are 18 years of age or older.

-Participants will see 8 shows, ranging from fringe productions to West End musicals.
-This year, the plays will include:
+Participants will see 8 shows, ranging from fringe productions to West End productions.
+Last year, the plays included:

 The Royal Shakespeare Company's Merry Wives of Windsor